-Strategies for transforming - Amygdala - EMOTIONS
+Strategies for transforming - Amygdala -EMOTIONS

-- include explicit teaching around emotional literacy - build emotional regulatory activities in to the day calming, rhythmic, repetitive, breath-based - positive and constructive feedback, celebrating significant events, element of joy, fun and laughter - provide opportunities to experience and understand emotions in others through safe relationships, role modelling and game playing - greet your students at the door or at the start of the day/lesson- even if they are late, make them feel included - take time to know your students, understand their background and acknowledge their learning needs and successes.
+- include explicit teaching around emotional literacy build emotional regulatory activities in to the day calming, rhythmic, repetitive, breath-based positive and constructive feedback, celebrating significant events, element of joy, fun and laughter provide opportunities to experience and understand emotions in others through safe relationships, role modelling and game playing greet your students at the door or at the start of the day/lesson- even if they are late make them feed included - are late, make them feel included are rate, make them eer included take time to know your students, understand their background and acknowledge their learning needs and successes. .

-(Golding, et al., 2016)
+(Golding, et al., 2016) Australian Childhood Foundation